ZSRSSC/ZS-VIDAT/README.md

 >> mat_create.m

-create res101.mat file with the help of {dataset}_img.csv and {dataset}_label.csv files that contains image_files and labels.
+create res101.mat file with the help of {dataset}_img.csv and {dataset}_label.csv and copy this file into ZS-VIDAT/data/xlsa17/code/res101.mat

 $ dataset_create.py